Lotto24: Products

-Charity Lotteries
+As a licensed online provider of state lotteries, Lotto24 brokers tickets for state lotteries, including Eurojackpot, Lotto 6 aus 49, Spiel77, and Glücksspirale.
+Lottery brokerage is the company's core business.

-The company also offers two charity lotteries: freiheit+ and Traumhausverlosung.
-The former was developed by the mother company ZEAL in cooperation with BildungsChancen gGmbH.
-Every ticket sold provides targeted support for educational projects.
-Thirty percent of the proceeds from the Traumhausverlosung (“Dream House Raffle”), which was introduced in November 2024, go to selected nonprofit organizations such as DKMS.
+The company also offers three charity lotteries: freiheit+, Traumhausverlosung and Traumautoverlosung.
+Every freiheit+ ticket sold provides targeted support for educational projects.
+Participation in the Traumhausverlosung (“Dream House Raffle”) and Traumautoverlosung (“Dream Car Raffle”) supports selected and regularly changing nonprofit organizations, such as DKMS and Johanniter.

-Class lotteries

-Klassenlotterien (“Class lotteries”) are number-based draws that run over several classes (rounds) with staggered odds of winning.
-A cooperation agreement regulates the marketing of the NKL and SKL class lotteries via the websites of Lotto 24 AG.

-Lottery Clubs

 LOTTO24 offers participation in various lottery clubs.
 This allows players to buy tickets together with other people and increase their chances of winning.
 Since 2023, players can also create their own game communities and determine the teammates themselves.

+The company holds a license for online games and also offers virtual slot games in the Lotto24 and Tipp24 web shops.

 Partnerships

 Since December 2012, LOTTO24 has been cooperating with the internet provider 1&1 and selling lottery products via its internet portals WEB.DE and GMX.
 Since August 2022, LOTTO24 has been cooperating with the news provider n-tv.